openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 Its primary use is to interpret query strings for use in a Bible application.
 It can extract BCVs from text but may be too aggressive for some uses.
 (See "Caveats" below.)

-It should be fairly speedy: using Node.js 0.6.1, it parses 2,000 tweets per second on a single core of an EC2 High-CPU Medium instance.
+It should be fairly speedy: using Node.js 0.8.14, it parses 2,000 tweets per second on a single core of an EC2 High-CPU Medium instance.

-The code occupies about 76KB minified and 19KB gzipped.
+The code occupies about 84KB minified and 19KB gzipped.

-This project also provides extensively (perhaps even excessively) commented code (see the `docs` folder or [browse the source interactively](http://www.openbible.info/labs/reference-parser/bcv_parser.html)) and 200,000 real-world strings that you can use as a starting point to build your own BCV parser.
+This project also provides extensively commented code and 370,000 real-world strings that you can use as a starting point to build your own BCV parser.

 ## Usage

 For English, include `js/en_bcv_parser.min.js` in your project.
-For Spanish, include `js/es_bcv_parser.min.js`.
+For Spanish, include `js/es_bcv_parser.js`.
+For French, include `js/fr_bcv_parser.js`.

 These usage examples are in Javascript.
 You can also use Coffeescript, of course.